Frequently Asked Questions

 Successful relationships are not based on what you have in common or what you agree upon.
 Instead, healthy relationships are based on whether you handle your differences effectively.

-Attending premarital counseling will also set the tone for seeking help in the future should you need it.
+Engaging in premarital counseling will also set the tone for seeking help in the future should you need it.

 Do you recommend that couples in therapy also seek individual therapy?